Hello! My name is June Kim. I'm a journalist who writes, analyzes data, and produces compelling graphics.

 I scraped and analyzed 20 years of energy permitting records from PDF files, categorizing them by energy sources.
 I compared permitting records with actual generation data, revealing a significant backlog in wind power development.

-Pandas Mapbox Web scraping
+Pandas Mapbox

 Columbia Journalsim School